caetano-dev/PredictiveTextLLM/README.md

-Local Predictive Text
+# Local Quick Text Editor

+MacOS only.

-This project uses local large language models to allow users to type faster by allowing them to omit longer words inside their sentences.
+This project uses local LLMs to allow users to edit texts quickly with commands.

 ## Installation